thapaBurg/thapaday02/content/pages/index.md

     text: >
       ###### Dr. Thapa assists students with admissions to universities in the
       USA.
-He also prepares them for U.S. academics, university life, career planning, immigration, and
+He also prepares them for U.S. academics, university life, career planning, immigration, and more.
+Dr. Thapa will guide you before, during and after your university journey.
-      more.
-      While many consultancies or advisors provide support only up to the visa interview, Dr. Thapa's guidance continues throughout your university journey and beyond.
 Ready to take the next step?
-[Email ](emailto:DrSamratThapa@gmail.com)Dr. Thapa today.
+[Email ](mailto:DrSamratThapa@gmail.com)Dr. Thapa today.

       *Dr. Samrat Thapa is a professor and Director of Asia Initiatives at the